 NTA is not a standalone tool, but rather a module that can be added to SolarWinds’ Network Performance Monitor (NPM).
+The combination of these two modules create a complete network monitoring software package.
 NTA and NPM integrate with the rest of SolarWinds’ Orion platform tools, such as the Network Configuration Manager.

 NTA collects interface-level flow data and Cisco Class-Based Quality of Service (CBQoS) data, combining them with performance data that NPM collects from SNMP, WMI, and other sources.
 It processes the data to produce interactive graphs and customizable reports, giving you “one pane of glass” visibility into your network’s status and its historical behavior.